 - Emotional support – talking about what is going on for them

-- Cognitive Behavioural Therapy – getting a perspective on the negative thinking spiral that they can so easily fall into
+- Cognitive Behavioural Therapy – getting a perspective on negative thinking and turning this into more positive thoughts

 - Mindfulness relaxation – creating a space where the worrying can stop